smbct/LOLH/README.md

 * Dynamical analysis:

 Dynamical analysis of a singe-cell dataset intends to reveal regulatory interactions between the genes.
-To do so, transitions are computed from the dataset by using a neighborhood graph of the cells (computed from Seurat).
+To do so, transitions are computed from the dataset by using a neighborhood graph of the cells (computed from Seurat, with the `extract_transitions.R`).
 From this graph, dynamical correlations across the transitions are inferred with LOLH.
-This modeling approach unveils more complex relations between the genes.
+This modeling approach can be performed with the script `dynamics_main.py`.

-Alternatives are considered for the inference of logical relations from dynamical data, including using RNA velocity methods for single-cell.
+Alternative methods are considered for the inference of logical relations from dynamical data, including using RNA velocity methods for single-cell.

 ## Acknowledgment